(For your shopping convenience, this post contains affiliate links.)

 - 2 teaspoons olive oil

-- 16 ounces mushrooms (I used baby bella), sliced
+- 16 ounces mushrooms (such as baby bella) sliced

 - 1 cup reduced fat ricotta cheese